Putting durable growth themes to work

 THEME: Viral effects

-To meet our criteria, the benefits must be durable.
-For example, many businesses that have been resilient and strong during the crisis are likely to become stronger in the aftermath.
+For example, many businesses that have been resilient and strong during the crisis have become even stronger, taking market share and further cementing their competitive moats.

 STOCK: Danaher (DHR)